How to Add Local Files to Spotify

 If you want to listen to local files on your mobile app, you still have to insert them through your computer by following the steps outlined in the previous section.
 Once you have moved the local music files to a new playlist, follow these steps:

 - Locate the new album with the local files.

 - Download the entire album by tapping on the arrow icon.

 Now you will be able to listen to the local files freely.

 Note: To make sure this works, both your phone and your computer have to be connected to the same Wi-Fi network.

-How to Add Local Files to Spotify on iPhone?
+How to Access Local Files to Spotify on iPhone

 Once again, you can’t add local files directly from your phone, as you can only listen to them as a Premium user.
 The process of accessing the local songs on an iPhone has a few additional steps:

 - Open the Spotify app.

 - Go to Settings at the top right corner of your screen.